Transportation Master Plan

 Transportation Safety Strategy

-The TSS will support the TMP by guiding the City’s policies and strategies for maintaining a safe transportation system.
+The Transportation Safety Strategy (TSS) will support the TMP by guiding the City’s policies and strategies for maintaining a safe transportation system.
 The high-level objectives and goals of the TSS will be to:

 Transportation Safety Strategy Guiding Principles